msa-em/nanocartography/01_introduction.md

 celestial orbits of the moon and planets {cite:p}`gehrz2007nasa`.
 Yet, even the most detailed maps eventually became outdated and possibly misread or misinterpreted depending on the level of spatial awareness of the traveler.
-The advent of GPS in 1973 eventually brought about a revolution among travelers for ease of use, but more importantly for the confidence, it instilled in that no matter how complicated the route, a step-by-step guide was provided.
+The advent of GPS in 1973 eventually brought about a revolution among travelers for ease of use, but more importantly for the confidence it instilled, in that no matter how complicated the route, a step-by-step guide was provided.
 A similar approach is needed for the nanoscopic world of electron microscopy.
-A guide that provides microscopists the ability to record where they have been in a sample, and to develop roadmaps for themselves and others to assist in future analysis.
+A guide that provides microscopists the ability to record where they have been in a sample, and to develop roadmaps for themselves and others to assist in future analysis is required.
 Those positions could be converted between microscopes if and when the sample needed to be re-analyzed.
-Just as a physical road map need be turned and flipped to compare to a landmark, fiduciary marker, or reference position, so too should electron microscopists have the ability to flip and rotate positional data when moving a sample to a different microscope.
+Just as a physical road map needs to be turned and flipped to compare to a landmark, fiduciary marker, or reference position, so too should electron microscopists have the ability to flip and rotate positional data when moving a sample to a different microscope.